ralfebert/AsyncView/README.md

 # AsyncView

-A starting point for an abstraction for SwiftUI views that load data asynchronously: Handle in-progress and error states in a generic way.
+A abstraction for SwiftUI views that load data asynchronously: Handle in-progress and error states in a generic way.

 ## Howto